k4rimDev/Random-Forest-Modelling/README.md

 * `PreprocessingError`: Raised when there is an error during data preprocessing.
 * `TrainingError`: Raised when there is an error during model training.
 * `EvaluationError`: Raised when there is an error during model evaluation.
+* `VisualizationError`: Raised when there is an error during visualization.

 Example of handling a custom exception: